Mobile-Telematics/TelematicsApp-iOS/README.md

 Additionally, to authenticate users in your app and store users data, you need to create a firebase account: https://firebase.google.com
 All user data will be stored in the Firebase© Realtime Database, which will allow you to create an app users database without programming skills.

+# Setting Up
+Here you can find a short video guide, how to launch iOS Open-Source Telematics app: https://youtu.be/fMarGCaGbs0

 ## Setup Firebase© Project

 In the next few simple steps, we'll show you how easy it is to create and configure an app in the Firebase© console.